ggikko/DestroyBoilerplate/README.md

 # DestroyBoilerplate

-To make something with apt like lombok, autovalue, dagger, butterknife etc ..
+Something with apt like lombok, autovalue, dagger, butterknife etc ..